 Like many gemstones, the moonstone possesses a number of different symbolic meanings.

-Unlike some of its gemstone cousins, the symbolic meaning of the moonstone requires very little abstract thought to figure out.
-The very name and signature coloring of the stone are clear indicators of its connection to the moon, and things don’t get much more complicated from there.
-It was once believed that the luster of the stone would wax and wane, mirroring the phases of its counterpart in the heavens.
+Unlike some of its gemstone cousins, the symbolic meaning of the moonstone requires very imagination to figure out: The very name and signature coloring of this stone clearly indicate its connection to the moon, and things don’t get much more complicated from there.
+It was once believed that the luster of the moonstone would wax and wane, mirroring the phases of its counterpart in the heavens.
 The moon itself has also been held as a romantic image throughout time, and consequently, the moonstone was believed to function as a talisman and love charm.